formstamp/formstamp/README.md

 ### Submiting
-For form submitting use `ng-submit` or `ng-click` on submit button.
+For form submitting use `w-submit`.
+It prevents for submiting if form is invalid.
-Function call submit handler SHOULD! update model passed to `w-form-for`, e.g. `samurai`.
+Function call submit handler SHOULD! update model passed to `w-form-for`.

 ```